phanandco/security-project-code/README.md

 - User error input logging will be implemented.
 Difficulty: Moderate Priority: Low
 - Local version system control will be implemented.
 Difficulty: Hard Priority: Low

-* I MADE MULTIPLE FORKS FOR DIFFERENT ITERATIONS PLEASE LOOK AT THE OTHER VERSIONS
+### I MADE MULTIPLE FORKS FOR DIFFERENT ITERATIONS PLEASE LOOK AT THE OTHER VERSIONS
+### PLEASE GO TO THE "Project Security Assessment" included file TO ACCESS THE Project Security Assessment Document